-- ➤ This measure will provide much-needed breathing space for many UK businesses, whilst increasing pressure on companies' landlords and other creditors (and their respective financial obligations). - ► However, the legislation leaves open other potential avenues of recourse for landlords, such as drawing on rent deposits, making demands under guarantees, or pursuing an administration application (in court). - ▶ It will be interesting to see whether this measure might be lifted in multiple phases, with different dates for different sectors, in accordance with the phased lifting currently envisaged for lockdown restrictions.
+- ► These measures provide much-needed breathing space for many UK businesses, whilst increasing pressure on companies' landlords and other creditors (and their respective financial obligations). - ► However, the legislation leaves open other potential avenues of recourse for landlords, such as drawing on rent deposits, making demands under guarantees, or pursuing an administration application (in court).

-KIRKLAND & ELLIS ----- 23
+KIRKLAND & ELLIS ------ 23